dinhyen/dinhyen.github.io/source/travel/iceland/reykjavik/index.markdown

 ![](https://dl.dropboxusercontent.com/u/52804626/iceland/dsc_6542.jpg)

-The exterior was inspired by the basalt columns of [Svartifoss](vatnajokull), which we later visited.
-The larger-than-life statue in front of the church depicts Leif Eirikson, who discovered and tried to settle in North America, named Vinland in the Norse sagas, 500 years before Columnbus (this being from the European perspective of course).
-The interior of this Lutheran church is bare and free of all the usual trappings of "normal" church.
+The exterior was inspired by the basalt columns of [Svartifoss](../vatnajokull-national-park), which we later visited.
+The larger-than-life statue in front of the church depicts Leif Eirikson, who discovered and tried to settle in North America, named [Vinland](http://en.wikipedia.org/wiki/Vinland) in the Norse sagas, 500 years before Columbus (from the European perspective of course).
+The interior of this Lutheran church is spartan and free of all the usual trappings of "normal" church.
 We like its lofty, luminous and airy feel.

 ![](https://dl.dropboxusercontent.com/u/52804626/iceland/dsc_6499.jpg)